sardisnetwork/docs/Announcement.md

 Activity notice:
 1. You can participate in 12 airdrops at the same time.
 2. Airdrop rewards will be distributed by the project after the address is approved.
 It takes time, please wait.
 3. Please strictly follow the airdrop rules.
-If the user commits any illegal operation that affects the normal operation of the activity, Sardiswill immediately disqualify this user from participating and he will not be able to receive any airdrop.
+If the user commits any illegal operation that affects the normal operation of the activity, Sardis will immediately disqualify this user from participating and he will not be able to receive any airdrop.
 4. The final interpretation right of a single airdrop belongs to the relevant project.
 5. Sardisis this activity organizer, but does not provide with any investment advice.
 Users are requested to participate with caution.